tuanisworkingonsomeprojects/venvgen/README.md

 ## Release Note
-- 0.0.1: Beta version, buggy, just can use the first option only
+- 0.0.1: Beta version, buggy, just can use the first option only.
+- 0.0.2: Still buggy but now can use some of the second option.